Technical Definitions

 - 5-year warranty

 Line-set: Tubing that connects the outdoor condensing unit to the indoor evaporator coil.
-The line-set allows refrigerant to circulate through the system.
+The line set allows the refrigerant to circulate through the system.

-Load Calculation: This is a necessary step to ensure that the heating and cooling equipment we are going to install in your house is properly sized for the house.
-This job is performed by measuring the entire house, or at least the zone controlled by the HVAC system being replaced, and applying a bit of science related to the heat transfer properties of the various building materials used in the construction of your home coupled with our average weather data.
+Load Calculation: This is necessary to ensure that the heating and cooling equipment we will install in your house is appropriately sized for the home.
+This job is performed by measuring the entire house, or at least the zone controlled by the HVAC system being replaced and applying a bit of science related to the heat transfer properties of the various building materials used in the construction of your home coupled with our average weather data.
 Bigger is not better as it relates to heating and cooling equipment.
-An oversized unit will short cycle, which greatly reduces efficiency, and will run hotter than it should, which will shorten the life of the unit.
-An oversized air conditioner will leave the occupants with a cold and clammy feeling or not work at all.
+An oversized unit will short cycle, significantly reducing efficiency, and run hotter than it should, shortening its life.
+An oversized air conditioner will leave the occupants with a cold and clammy feeling or not work.

-Media Air Filter: A 4” to 5” thick filter designed to catch smaller particles.
+Media Air Filter: A 4″ to 5″ thick filter to catch smaller particles.
 Requires replacement once every six months.

-Modulating: This type of furnace can regulate the amount of gas to exactly meet the amount of heat required to keep the home comfortable.
+Modulating: This type of furnace can regulate the amount of gas to meet the heat required to keep the home comfortable.
 This allows for the most efficient furnace operation during all weather conditions.

-Return Air Box: A sheet metal box that sits under the furnace which helps to increase air flow through the furnace.
-Increased air flow improves the overall efficiency of the heating and cooling system.
+Return Air Box: A sheet metal box that sits under the furnace, which helps increase airflow.
+Increased airflow improves the overall efficiency of the heating and cooling system.

 Return Drop: Sheet metal duct that conveys the return air to the furnace.
-The return drop will sometimes include a rack for holding a 1” thick filter.
+The return drop sometimes includes a 1″ thick filter rack.

-RGF Guardian Air Purifier: Stated simply, this system disinfects your home like an invisible spray of Lysol.
+RGF Guardian Air Purifier: Stated this system disinfects your home like an invisible spray of Lysol.
 To be more exact, this system uses a combination UVC lamp with a photohydroionization (PHI) cell.
-This unit creates 0.01 to 0.02 parts per million (as diluted in the air within the home) of hydroperoxide and hydroxide ions which are friendly oxidizers.
+This unit creates 0.01 to 0.02 parts per million (as diluted in the air within the home) of hydroperoxide and hydroxide ions, which are friendly oxidizers.
 By friendly, the oxidizers will revert back to oxygen and hydrogen after the destruction of the pollutant.
-The system will reduce or completely eliminate odors, air pollutants, VOC’s (chemical odors), smoke, mold, and bacteria and viruses, including Swine Flu, Candida, Bird Flu, Norwalk, Listeria, MRSA, E.coli, Bacillius sp, and Strep with a 99+% kill rate on surfaces and / or airborne.
+The system will reduce or eliminate odors, air pollutants, VOCs (chemical odors), smoke, mold, and bacteria and viruses, including Swine Flu, Candida, Bird Flu, Norwalk, Listeria, MRSA, E.coli, Bacillus sp, and Strep with a 99+% kill rate on surfaces and airborne.
 Kill rates confirmed by independent testing laboratories.

 SEER: Stands for Seasonal Energy Efficiency Ratio, which is a measure of the overall efficiency of the air conditioning condensing unit.
 For example, a 12 SEER unit will use ½ the electricity as a 6 SEER unit under the same operating conditions.
 For comparison, a 16 SEER unit will use about 23% less electricity than a 13 SEER unit under the same operating conditions.